-Disclaimer: Nansen has produced the following report as part of its existing contract for services provided to Polygon (the "Customer") at the time of publication.
+Disclaimer: Nansen has produced the following report as part of its existing contract for services provided to Polygon Labs (the "Customer") at the time of publication.
 While Polygon has the right to review and provide feedback to Nansen, Nansen maintains full editorial control over the publication of this report.
 All views expressed are the independent opinions of Nansen's research analyst(s) who are the author(s) named in this report.
 This report is intended for informational purposes only and does not serve as investment, financial, professional, or other advice.
 For more information, please refer to the disclaimer at the end of this report, as well as our Terms of Service.

 Polygon PoS, an EVM-enabled sidechain scaling solution developed by Polygon Labs, gained popularity due to its low fees and developer-friendly environment since its emergence in 2021.

 Alongside Polygon PoS, Polygon Labs has developed various scaling architectures, such as Polygon zkEVM, and Supernets; application-specific blockchain networks built on the Polygon Edge framework—an EVM-compatible blockchain framework.
 Polygon Labs is also actively working on Polygon Miden, a ZK-rollup aiming to deliver a faster, more secure network with minimal transaction costs.
 The team also introduced Polygon 2.0, an upgrade proposal that enhances the Polygon ecosystem and enables seamless value creation and exchange using ZK technology.

 This quarterly report analyzes the performance of the Polygon ecosystem in Q2 2023, highlighting the implemented developments that have improved network performance and user experience within it.